khalludi/kandi/README.md

 ## Useful commands
 To compile to a binary, run `nasm boot-sect.asm -f bin -o boot-sect.bin`

-To run the binary, run `qemu boot-sect.bin`
+To run the binary, run `qemu-system-x86_64 boot-sect.bin`